SarvarKh/ofn-wiki/Staging-with-Semaphore.md

 ![animation of staging with Semaphore](stage-with-Semaphore.gif)

+A deployment usually takes between 3 and 10 minutes.
+But sometimes the page doesn't update itself properly.
+Reload the page after five minutes to see if it's already green and deployed.

 What happens technically:

 - The pull request and master are merged so that the result is staged and tested.